nd-nuclear-theory/ndconfig/INSTALL.md

   % brew install boost
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  GSL: Make sure GSL is installed and that the environment variable
+  GSL: Make sure GSL is installed and that the environment variable `GSL_DIR`
-  `GSL_DIR` points to this installation (unless the installation is
+  points to the install prefix for this installation (unless the installation is
-  already in the compiler's default search path, e.g., in
+  already in the compiler's default search path, e.g., in /usr/local).
-  /usr/local).

   E.g., under Ubuntu, for a global installation: